 If you prefer, here's the above at a glance:

 Two companies operate land-based facilities in Antarctica.
-Adventure Network International (ANI) run the Union Glacier camp at 79°46´S in the southern Ellsworth Mountains, and fly to it from Punta Arenas in Chile.
+Antarctic Logistics & Expeditions (ALE) run the Union Glacier camp at 79°46´S in the southern Ellsworth Mountains, and fly to it from Punta Arenas in Chile.
+Four other stationary camps are available for their customers at different destinations in Antarctica.
 White Desert have their Whichaway camp set near the shore of Droning Maud Land, reaching to it out of Cape Town.

-Both providers offer several itineraries of up to 12 days in length which might include visits by plane to the South Pole and/or to an emperor penguin colony at the south end of the Antarctic Peninsula.
-ANI also run skiing expeditions to the South Pole and climbs of Mt Vinson and Mt Sidley.
-White Desert have an economic option of a short two-day visit to their buffer camp, allowing to spend around 10 hours in its vicinity.
+Both providers offer several itineraries of up to 12 days in length which may include visits by plane to the South Pole and/or to an emperor penguin colony at the south end of the Antarctic Peninsula.
+ALE also run skiing expeditions to the South Pole and climbs of Mt Vinson and Mt Sidley.
+White Desert have an economic option of a short single-day visit to the Wolf's Fang runway near its eponymous peak, also known as Ulvetanna, at 71°52' S, allowing to spend around four hours on the ground in its vicinity.

 Refer to the link section below for more information.